 The Coffee House Project is the first of its kind in Bristol.
 A caffeine-fuelled celebration of the best the city has to offer, this two day coffee festival focuses on local, artisan roasters, independent food and drink retailers and home-grown baristas.
 With up to 50 exhibitors, free coffees and treats, complimentary workshops and talks, plus gourmet street food and DJ's, no other event captures Bristol’s vibrant coffee scene in quite the same way.

-Coffee lovers will be treated to a day-time session on Saturday, before festivities get underway with The Coffee House Project’s official launch party.
+Coffee lovers will be treated to a day-time session on Saturday, before festivities get underway with The Coffee House Project’s official CHP party.
 Espresso martinis, craft beers and local spirits will be the order of the night.

 The festival continues through Sunday, giving exhibitors and sponsors unprecedented access to dedicated visitors, influencers and key industry stakeholders all brought together under one roof through their mutual love of coffee.